Best jumbo money market rates - June 2023

 In addition to CDs, Navy Federal Credit Union also offers checking and savings accounts, loans and credit cards.

 Suncoast Credit Union was started in 1934 as Hillsborough County Teachers Credit Union.
-Suncoast Credit Union now has 69 branches with around 918,000 members.
+Suncoast Credit Union is the largest credit union in Florida and in early 2022 it surpassed one million members.

 Jumbo money market account FAQs

 Jumbo money market accounts typically have a higher minimum balance requirement than traditional money market accounts, or they may reward savers with high-tier yields when a certain balance is maintained.

 The ability to earn a higher rate when your balance surpasses a certain threshold may appeal to some savers.

 Jumbo money market accounts vs. high-yield savings accounts

 Money market accounts typically offer check-writing privileges and/or a debit card.
 If neither of those features are important, another savings product to consider is a high-yield savings account.